docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/communicating-through-messages.rst

 receipt of your message, define the onReceived callback in the message object.
 The target sends back the original message object to this callback, first replacing the body value with an empty string.
 The result of a time-out.
 This is handled by the onTimeout callback.
-You can specify a number of seconds in a message object’s timeout property.
+You can specify a number of seconds in a message object's timeout property.
 If the message is not removed from the input queue for processing before the time elapses, it is discarded.
 If the sender has defined an onTimeout callback for the message, the target application sends a time-out message back to the sender.
 Intermediate responses.
 These are handled by the onResult callback.
-The script that you send can send back intermediate responses by invoking the original message object’s sendResult() method.
+The script that you send can send back intermediate responses by invoking the original message object's sendResult() method.
 It can send data of any type, but that data is packaged into a body string in a new message object, which is passed to your callback.
 See :ref:`passing-values-between-applications`.
 The final result of processing the message.
 This is handled by the onResult callback.
 When it finishes processing your message, the target application can send back a result of any type.
 If